Kayxue/FolderPermissionChecker/README.md

 Worked on MacOS, haven't tested on other OS yet.

 ## Usage
-Please check files in example folder
+Please refer to files in example folder

 ## Contribution
 Welcome to contribute to this project.
 Feel free to open an issue or submit a pull request.